 James Milner will wear number 20 at Brighton in memory of Diogo Jota

+James Milner to wear number 20 at Brighton in memory of Diogo Jota

 James Milner will wear the number 20 shirt at Brighton this season in memory of the late Diogo Jota, describing his former Liverpool team-mate as a “great friend”.